-Biden says hopes of holding House are ‘still alive’ – follow live
+Democrats win key Arizona Senate race – follow live

 Fox News host says midterms are ‘searing indictment’ of the Republican party

+Democratic Senator Mark Kelly has won the Arizona Senate race, handing Democrats a key victory in its path to holding onto the majority in the upper chamber of Congress.

-President Joe Biden has insisted that hopes for the Democrats to hold onto the House of Representatives are still alive even as the GOP closes in on a narrow majority.
+Earlier, President Joe Biden insisted that hopes for the Democrats to hold onto the House of Representatives are still alive even as the GOP closes in on a narrow majority.

 “It’s still alive.
 It’s still alive.
 But it’s like drawing an inside straight,” he told reporters.